thiensean/DeepLearningCV/README.md

 ## Object Tracking

-With the knowledge that YOLO has the fastest detection and the highest frame rate, yoloV4 weights will be used for object tracking in video.
+With the knowledge that YOLO has the fastest detection and the highest frame rate, yoloV4 weights was used for object tracking in video.
 Using yoloV4 weights, the weights were input onto OpenCV with DNN module to attempt to get the highest frame rate so that object trajectory can be coded.

 Using yoloV4 object detection, the coordinates of the center of each bounding box can be tracked.
 Each object detected was given an object ID.